Language Assessment of Bilingual Children: Evidence and Implications

 Total run time: 3 hours, 5 minutes

-This program focuses on core principles and procedures that guide valid language assessments with developing bilingual children.
+This program focuses on core principles and procedures that guide valid language assessments with developing bilingual children aged 3-12.
 Developing bilinguals are operationally defined within the U.S. context as children who have consistent experiences with languages other than, or in addition to, English.
 The course goal is to translate available research into best practices for answering key clinical questions: Does the child’s ability in language fall outside the expected range?
 If so, how and why does it differ from his or her peers’?
 What is needed to improve the child’s language abilities?
 Is a current language-training program working?
 We use case studies to illustrate the assessment process and highlight available resources.

 You will be able to: